Skeletonization

 where the availale output_formats (described below) are:

-- none (default if unspecified)
+(default if unspecified)'swc'

 If the skeleton doesn't exist in the server cache, it may take 20-60 seconds to generate the skeleton before it is returned.
 This function will block during that time.
 Any subsequent retrieval of the same skeleton should go very quickly however.